Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 **Only enabling/disabling these mods is supported.
 Modifying any settings / configurations for optional mods counts as modification and voids support for the list.** The only exception is `Skyrim Priority My Setting` which has instructions on how to configure it.

-1. **ENB Preset Options:** By default, the list ships with Cabbage ENB for NAT 3.
+- **ENB Preset Options:** By default, the list ships with Cabbage ENB for NAT 3.
 Under the `ENB Preset Options` separator, you may untick the `Cabbage ENB for NAT 3` mod and enable **one** of the 5 optional ENBs depending on what you prefer.
    > If you have opened the game before, delete the `enbcache` and `gpucache` folders inside MO2's `Overwrite\Root` folder.
 You can find Overwrite by scrolling all the way down in Mod Organizers' left pane and double-clicking the red `Overwrite` text.

-2. **Dark Souls Underwear - Never Nude Bodyslide Generated files**: Enabled by default.
+- **Dark Souls Underwear - Never Nude Bodyslide Generated files**: Enabled by default.
 Disable this mod if you wish to have a nude body.

-3. **3BA Less Bounce**: Enabled by default.
+- **3BA Less Bounce**: Enabled by default.
 Disable this mod if you want your 3BA body to jiggle more.

-4. **Seamless Combat Camera**: Enabled by default.
+- **Seamless Combat Camera**: Enabled by default.
 Automatically swaps camera to third person whean unsheating weapons or entering combat.
 Note: *As mentioned in [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md#q-can-i-play-the-list-in-first-person), first person combat is not supported.*

-5. **Skyrim Priority My Setting**: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
+- **Skyrim Priority My Setting**: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
 Clicking one time will disable it, clicking it again will adjust the affinity to your CPU and re-enable it.
 Example of the options you need to press are provided [here](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/cpu%20affinity%20example.png).

-6. **Experimental Cell Transition Crash Fix**: Experimental fix for CTDs during cell transitions in interiors.
-Recommended to keep enabled.

-7. **NVIDIA Reflex Support**: SKSE plugin which can more than halve render latency.
+- **NVIDIA Reflex Support**: SKSE plugin which can more than halve render latency.
 Only works for NVIDIA GPUs.

-8. **Skyrim Upscaler - DLAA** - Enable this mod if you'd like better antialiasing.
+- **Skyrim Upscaler - DLAA** - Enable this mod if you'd like better antialiasing.
 Do not use the DLSS settings since this version **does not work with ENB**.
    > DLAA and DLSS **cannot** be used together.
 Do not enable this if you're using Puredark's Patreon DLSS mod.

-9. **Enable Base Game AA**: Enable this mod if you can't use DLAA or DLSS.
+- **Enable Base Game AA**: Enable this mod if you can't use DLAA or DLSS.

-10. **Equipment UI Preset for 1080p**: UI preset for 1080p users.
+- **Equipment UI Preset for 1080p**: UI preset for 1080p users.
 Enable this if you use a 1080p monitor.

 ## In-Game MCM options